 - Tarja Turunen naturally is rather fond of this.
 Nightwish tunes "Astral Romance," "Angels Falls First," "Swanheart," "The Siren" and especially "Passion and the Opera" use it, and most of her solo works as well.

 - Much of Iced Earth 's recent Set Abominae-based material has made use of both this and Ominous Latin Chanting.
 Most blatant one is probably "Awakening."

-- The third movement of Leonard Bernstein's "Jeremiah" Symphony has extracts from the Lamentations of Jeremiah sung in Hebrew.
+- The third movement of Leonard Bernstein's "Jeremiah" Symphony has a mezzo-soprano singing extracts from the Lamentations of Jeremiah in Hebrew.

 - Another rare male example occurs in Rush's 2112, at roughly 1:45 here.
 Of course, if any man can do a One-Woman Wail, it's Geddy Lee.

 - The deeply unsettling Doom.
 A Sigh by Istvan Marta features field recordings of two Romanian women singing laments for the dead; the first seems to be actually weeping as she sings, and the poor quality of the recordings gives it all an otherworldly feel.

 - On the ABBA song "The Day Before You Came", Agnetha Falskog sings the verses with lyrics about a romantic affair and then Frida Lyngstad(who is a trained opera singer) sings a long mournful wail.

 - Emilie Autumn likes this, and it's most notable in "Shalott" and "God Help Me".
 Usually preceded by a Madness Mantra.

 - Deborah Sasson's "Carmen (Danger in Her Eyes)" samples "Habanera" from Bizet's Carmen.

 - PJ Harvey does this in The Mountain